sammy-87/EE-309-Project-1-multi-cycle-processor-IITB-RISC-/README.md

 7. Miscellaneous Registers- T1,T2,T3,PEN,IR

 - There are 38 control bits and 17 states(including reset state) in our design.
-- The top level entity is **up**.
+- The top level entity is [up](https://github.com/sammy-87/EE-309-Project-1-multi-cycle-processor-IITB-RISC-/tree/master/uP).
 The design was verified using RTL simulation and Signal Tap Analyzer.

 # Team Members:
 - Pranil Joshi       (16D070008)